Ali-Aljufairi/Embdeded/lectures_notes/Embded_Programming_2.md

 - single board device thatcan be programmerd to interface with a variety of sensors and actuators.

+## Software Support for UART
+> MCU vendors provide a library to support UART communication.

 ## code example

 ```c++